theicfire/makefiletutorial/src/index.md

 	# Outputs "hey", since this is the first target
 	echo $@

-	# Outputs all prerequisites older than the target
+	# Outputs all prerequisites newer than the target
 	echo $?

 	# Outputs all prerequisites